OfiliPatrick/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a final year engineering student at the University Of Lagos with a passion for computer programming and software engineering.
-A lot of my software engineering expertise come from open source contributions, personal projects and hackathons.
+Hello, I am a final year engineering student at the University of Lagos with a passion for computer programming and software engineering.
+I love building well optimized and scalable software using interesting tools and stacks.
+A lot of my expertise come from open source contributions, personal projects and hackathons.
 I also dabble in data structures and algorithms every now and then.
 At the moment I am a Student Ambassador for Microsoft Learn.